MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-avd-content.md

 In Azure Virtual Desktop, user sessions can be classified into single-session and multi-session modes, each offering different performance and user experience options:

-- **Single-session**: Each virtual machine (VM) hosts one user session, effectively providing a dedicated environment.
-This is similar to a traditional virtual desktop infrastructure (VDI) model where each user has their own desktop experience.
+- **Single-session**: Each virtual machine (VM) hosts one user session, which is similar to a traditional virtual desktop infrastructure (VDI) model where each user has their own desktop experience.
 Single-session is ideal for workloads that demand high performance, custom configurations, or applications that do not work well in shared environments.

 - **Multi-session**: A single VM hosts multiple user sessions simultaneously.
 This is optimized for cost-efficiency and scalability, where resources like CPU, memory, and storage are shared across users.
 Multi-session is suited for scenarios where users need access to standard applications or lighter workloads, like task workers or shared workstations, as it consolidates resources across many users.